matthew-drake/synapse/readme.md

 Synapse is a stimulus-response framework.
 It can automate various tasks efficiently and algorithmically.

+It functions similarly to the automation website IFTTT, however it is locally hosted and provides features for advanced users.

 It was originally designed to be used in cybersecurity applications as an automatic compromise tool for penetration testing.

+With full understanding of the power of Synapse, and its potential for abuse, I note that Synapse is only to be used in a way that is honoring to the Lord Jesus Christ.

 ## Build instructions